Rumclub Private Selection Ed. 54 2020

 How does this rum taste?

-Newcomers, anyone sensitive to 60%+ ABV, or drinkers who dislike dry, slightly acidic and spicy profiles without classic grassy agricole notes.
+Newcomers, those sensitive to high ABV, or drinkers who dislike dry, slightly acidic profiles and expect classic grassy agricole notes or heavy funk.

 Community purchases